-If you’re into the “spirit world,” there is a haunted bridge in Gettysburg that should be on your bucket list.
+If you’re into the “spirit world,” there is a haunted bridge in Gettysburg PA that should be on your bucket list for 2023.

 Past Lane Travels contains affiliate links and is a member of the Amazon LLC Associates Program.
 If you make a purchase using one of these links, we may receive compensation at no extra cost to you.
 Read our disclaimer for more information.